iBz-04/Devseeker/WINDOWS_README.md

 ### Run

+YOU CAN RUN THE CLI WITH `poetry run devseeker`

 - Create an empty folder.
 If inside the repo, you can:
   - Run `xcopy /E projects\example projects\my-new-project` in the command line or `Copy-Item -Path "projects\example" -Destination "projects\my-new-project" -Recurse`
   - Or hold CTRL and drag the folder down to create a copy, then rename to fit your project